 When you’ve settled on a few potentially serious candidates, have a background check conducted.
 Ask the candidates for permission to, oh, run a credit report and so on.
 If the person balks, then mark them off the list.

 5. Get Social

-Visit the social media channels of your potential founder.
+Visit the social media channels of your candidates.
 Look at what they are posting.
 Does anything bother you?

 Selecting founders for a business is one of the genuinely critical steps.
-Once you’ve got the founders identified, then move ahead with the founders’ agreement.
+Once you’ve identified a few good choices, move ahead with the founders’ agreement.

 Richard Chapo, Esq.